-25.26.
-The Strategic Plan (2017-2021) builds on WFP's well-recognized identity as the world's largest humanitarian organization.
+25. The Strategic Plan (20172017-2021) builds on WFP's well-recognized identity as the world's largest humanitarian organization.
 With this identity comes a responsibility for fulfilling commitments and expectations in emergency response and recovery in contexts of crisis and disruption, aiming to save lives through first-rate food assistance interventions designed and implemented in partnership with national governments, international agencies and other actors.
-The Strategic Plan (2017-2021) affirms this critical dimension of WFP's work, ensuring that it is maintained and strengthened.
-By aligning WFP's work with the 2030 Agenda, the Strategic Plan (2017-2021) also provides a coherent and transparent framework for WFP to make broader contributions towards the SDGs in several contexts, using the skills, capacities and
+The Strategic- Plan (2017-2021) affirms this critical dimension of WFP's work, ensuring that it

-28 Multilateral Organization Performance Assessment Network.
+&lt;sup>29 Multilateral Organization Performance Assessment Network.
 2013.
 WFP 2013 Report, Vol. 1, p.
 12.

-29 DFID.
+&lt;sup>30 DFID.
 2016.
 Multilateral Aid Review 2015.
 London.

-30 http://dashboard.iatistandard.org/transparencyindicator.html (to see the IATI ranking, click twice on the word "Score").
+&lt;sup>31 To-http://dashboard.iatistandard.org/transparencyindicator.html (to see the IATI ranking, go to the table on this page and click twice on the word "Score" at the top of the table.").

-competencies that WFP has built up through humanitarian action and development initiatives.
+is maintained and strengthened.
+By aligning WFP's work with the 2030 Agenda, the Strategic Plan- (2017-2021) also provides a coherent and transparent framework for WFP to make broader contributions towards the SDGs, their economic, social and environmental dimensions, in several contexts, using the skills, capacities and competencies that WFP has built up through humanitarian action and development initiatives.
 These capacities, and competencies - which spring from WFP's mandate - are unique, significant, and global in reach, opening scope for a new generation of systemic interventions and partnerships motivated by the transformative spirit of the 2030 Agenda.
 WFP's existing portfolio of innovative policies and effective operations implemented in a range of contexts represent a potent contribution to a world seeking not only to end hunger and develop sustainably, but also to do so in ways that leave no one behind, strengthening capacities and building resilience along the way.
 The Strategic Plan (2017-2021) articulates a framework for realizing this opportunity.